The Guest (2014 American film): Release

 According to Wang, the rough cut of The Guest was about 20 minutes longer than the theatrical version.
 The rough cut was screened to a test audience, but viewers responded negatively, which resulted in shortening of the runtime.
-After another test screening, the audience were confused at the sudden arrival of Major Richard Carver and his team at the Peterson home, which is why some scenes with Carver at KPG headquarters were added in final cut of the film.
+After another test screening, the audience was confused at the sudden arrival of Major Richard Carver and his team at the Peterson home, which is why some scenes with Carver at KPG headquarters were added in final cut of the film.
 Other footage which was edited or deleted after test screenings were scenes which explained what exactly "David" is, what happened to him, why he commits some of the acts in the story, and more details about the KPG program that he was involved in.
 Test audiences felt that the plot explanation was too much, a view shared by Wingard and Barrett, who "hated" explaining David's character and his background because they wanted to leave it ambiguous, and were thus happy to cut those scenes from the film.

 On March 7, 2014, Picturehouse acquired the distribution rights to the film.
 To promote the film, the studio released a teaser trailer on June 26, 2014, followed by a second trailer on August 6.

+Reception

 Box office

 The Guest premiered at the Sundance Film Festival on January 17, 2014.
-The film premiered in the United Kingdom on September 5, 2014 to 274 theaters.
+The film premiered in the United Kingdom on September 5, 2014, to 274 theaters.
 It finished in eighth place, grossing $511,040.
 After four weeks, the film grossed $1,352,579.
-The United States theatrical release was on September 17, 2014 to 19 theaters.
+The United States theatrical release was on September 17, 2014, to 19 theaters.
 During the first weekend, the film earned $84,527.
 At its widest release, the film was in 53 theaters.
 After six weeks, the film grossed $332,890, and earned $2.7 million worldwide.